OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/vectorized.rst

     #. :ref:`apply_linear<comp-type-3-implicitcomp>`

 Then you need to implement an additional methods in order to use vectorized derivative solves.
-The new methods are necessary because the linear operators themselves need to be vectorized.
+The new methods are necessary because the linear operators themselves need to be vectorized and its not possible for OpenMDAO to efficiently do that for you.

     #. :ref:`compute_multi_jacvec_product<comp-type-2-explicitcomp>`
     #. :ref:`apply_multi_linear<comp-type-3-implicitcomp>`